-We’ve scoured our back catalog of real weddings as well as other online wedding sources we hold near and dear.
-Scroll down to go directly to our round-up list of 19 creative wedding guest book alternatives that are a tad more exciting to read through than a standard guestbook.
+We’ve scoured our back catalogue of real weddings as well as other online wedding sources we hold near and dear.
+Scroll down to go directly to our round-up list of 20 creative wedding guest book alternatives that are a tad more exciting to read through than a standard guestbook.

 A wedding guest book no longer needs to be pen and bound paper.
 The form and shape of the traditional guest book has morphed to match changing wedding trends and tastes.
 Sure, the purpose of a guest book is to capture the names and well wishes of those special individuals who actually attended your wedding.
 However, we’ve seen many creative ways to accomplish this goal beyond pen and paper.

-1) A standard hard cover book filled with blank pages; or
+- A standard hard cover book filled with blank pages

-2) A giant bottle of wine that guests can sign using a gold color felt marker
+- A giant bottle of premium wine that guests can sign using a gold color felt marker

-For Love & Lavender’s own wedding, we opted for option #2!
+For Love & Lavender’s own wedding, we opted for #2!

 L & L’s Wine Bottle Guestbook

 Mind the eclectic mix of aluminum foil, wood popsicle sticks, and other sundry items on the table.
-They were all part of the wedding hunger games we put on as part of our reception.
+They were all part of the wedding hunger games we devised as part of our reception.

 What is a Jeroboam?